How much Vehicle Tax do I have to pay?

-Even if your vehicle is exempt from Vehicle Tax, you should still register to pay tax.
+Confusingly, even if your vehicle is exempt from Vehicle Tax, you should still register to pay tax.
 The exempt status means that you pay 0% car tax.

 If your vehicle is sold, or scrapped, or stolen, you can usually claim a refund for part of the Vehicle Tax you have paid.